The Onion: New York City (2001–2012)

 In August 2011, The Onion's website began testing a paywall model, requiring a $2.95 monthly/$29.95 annual charge from non-U.S. visitors who wish to read more than about five stories within 30 days.
 "We are testing a meter internationally as readers in those markets are already used to paying directly for some (other) content, particularly in the UK where we have many readers", said the company's CTO Michael Greer.

-In September 2011, it was announced that The Onion would move its entire editorial operation to Chicago by the summer of 2012.
-The news of the move left many of the writers—who moved with the publication from Madison to New York City in 2000—"blindsided", putting them in a position to decide whether to uproot themselves from New York City and follow the publication to Chicago, which was already home to the company's corporate headquarters.
-At a comedy show on September 27, 2011, then editor Joe Randazzo announced that he would not be joining the staff in Chicago.
+In September 2011, The Onion announced that it would move its editorial operations to Chicago, joining its corporate headquarters.
+That year, Onion News Network launched on television, and it was a major source of revenue amid diminished newspaper advertising in the aftermath of the 2008 financial crisis.
+Chicago and Illinois offered tax breaks for Internet video production, while New York City unions had bargained high wages for Onion writers.

+The move blindsided Onion writers, and they threatened to collectively resign.
+Writer Baratunde Thurston organized "Project Allium" (named after the Allium genus of onions) to have business incubator Betaworks acquire The Onion.
+Hannah responded by rejecting Betaworks' offer and convincing Dikkers to return as General Manager and Vice President of Creative Development to maintain the appearance of continuity.
+Around 85% of the staff resigned, including Randazzo.